OpenFreeEnergy/IndustryBenchmarks2024/industry_benchmarks/input_structures/prepared_structures/water_set/hsp90_woodhead/PREPARATION_DEATILS.md

 protein:
- - used maestro protein preparation to cap C-term (N-term was already capped)
+ - used maestro protein preparation to cap C-term (N-term was already capped) (Maestro version 13.8.135, release 2023-4)
  - gmx editconf to consistently re-number atoms
  - no other changes to the initial structure
  - removed CONECT entries